Hooli-Strike-Team/Group1_Project/TEAM_RESOURCES/SQL_TESTING_Worksheet.md

             3. Provide valid password
             4. Click 'Sign In' button
         Expected result:
-            The Username and Password should be verified and the user should be sent to the Game page.
+            The Username and Password should be verified and the user should be directed to the Game page.
         Actual result:
             TBD
         Status (Pass/Fail):